kanaka/mal/docs/exercises.md

   form will hide your implementation, so in order to test it, you will need to give it another name and adapt the test accordingly.

-- Implement `let*` as a macro that uses `fn*` and recursion.
+- Implement quoting with macros.
   The same remark applies.

+- Implement most of `let*` as a macro that uses `fn*` and recursion.
+  The same remark applies.
   A macro is necessary because a function would attempt to evaluate the first argument.

-- Implement quoting with macros.
-  The same remark applies.
+  Once your answer passes most tests and you understand which part is tricky, you should search for black magic recipes on the web.
+Few of us mortals are known to have invented a full solution on their own.

 - Implement `apply`.